 And that's it: the one-termers and the contested re-nominations have tended to be on the Democrat side in the six decades since the Second World War, and in fact that kind of thing has been the rule rather than the exception with Democrat presidents.

 I wrote when Obama clinched the Democrat nomination in June of '08 that "the Democrat Party has made a mistake".
-That must have looked foolish when Obama won the presidency that November with supermajorities in both houses of Congress, but it was one of the shrewder assessments I've ever made.
+That must have looked foolish sometime that November when Obama won the presidency with supermajorities in both houses of Congress, but it was one of the shrewder assessments I've ever made.
 Obama was unqualified and unprepared for the presidency, his instincts are consistently and suicidally wrong, his ideas are unworkable and alien to the American nation, and he is unusually vain and bitter and arrogant even by the standards of the sort of men who presume to lead the world.
 Barack Hussein Obama is a plain bad president, and he could only ever have been a bad president.

 Obama is already a marginalized, discredited, unheeded, and failed president.
 He fell further, faster than any president since the advent of polling.
 His campaign was a fraud, and the more he says and does -- the more he reveals himself truly -- the more abhorrent he is to the American people.
 I decline to say that the American people make mistakes, but they do sometimes have accidents, and November of 2008 was one for the ages.
 It will be put right at the first opportunity.
 The question is whether Obama marks the end of leftism in American national government, and the rebirth of First Principles, for a couple of election cycles, or for a generation.